jakelashbrook/discover-penwith/README.md

 the permission of the owners for use in this project.
 There are a lot of images being used on this because when it comes to travel a picture really does "speak a thousand words".

+- **Site Appearance:**
+There is a clear and crisp repetition of colours and structured layout throughout the site so that Users are quickly and intuitively used to the sites design.

 ## Wireframes

+I decided to sketch my wireframes by hand because i'm much more confident with designing them this way- and in all honesty it gives my eyes some extra screen free time to recover and recoup slightly.
+You can find links to my original wireframes below:

 - **The Discover Penwith Desktop Wireframes:**
 [PDF of Desktop Wireframes](/pdf/discover-penwith-wireframes.pdf)